 The position’s primary purpose is to act as primary source of information all legislative affairs conducted by the local, state, and federal government to the U.S.S.
 In addition, the Director of Legislative Affairs will act as primary communicator to the Twenty-Ninth (29th) Assembly District, in addition to the Wisconsin State Legislature Senator from the Tenth (10th) Senate District.

+Chair the Legislative Affairs Special Committee of the U.S.S. for the sole purpose of reviewing bylaws and the U.S.S.
+Constitution.

 Subscribe to the minutes of the City Council of Menomonie.

 Review active legislation within the bicameral legislature of the Wisconsin State Legislature and United States Congress pertaining to education and student life.